skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 prepared to lose him if they didn't.
 I would never have forced them to rescue him.)
 Once they rescued him he gave them the quest hook of looking for the prince, and I suspected they would bite.
 It took them a while, but they did.
-I gave them the book of Norvus, knowing Enoch would translate the sucker.
+I gave them the *Book of Norvus*, knowing Enoch would translate the sucker.

 So I'm a little guilty of "steering" them by putting situations in